-- Show them how to care for their boots or sneakers, dresses, purses, jeans — step by step, helpful content, engaging content and just start some conversations.
+- Show them how to care for their boots or sneakers, dresses, purses, and jeans — step by step, helpful content, engaging content, and just start some conversations.

 The key is to make sure that your content has to be about starting conversations.

-Hope you enjoyed today’s topic.
+Hope you enjoyed today’s topic – content marketing that converts.
 See you all tomorrow.
 Get out there, make a change, and take some action.